 Partnership with FLIK Dining

 - Four-star Green Restaurant Association certification (Click on each category to learn more.)

 - Fresh food prepared by chefs

-- No disposable single serving packaging in food service and catering
+- No disposable single serving packaging, plates, trays or utensils in food service and catering

 - PDS garden food in cafeteria